CS3219-AY2324S1/ay2324s1-course-assessment-g58/backend/user-service/README.md

 4. Paste supabase project database Uri into `.env`

-5. Run `prisma generate`
+5. Run `npx prisma generate`

-6. Run `prisma db push`.
+6. Run `npx prisma db push --schema='{PATH TO schema.prisma file}'`.
 This will only need to be done once to update your local `schema.prisma` to supabase

-7. Run `ts-node src/index.ts`
+7. Run `npm start` to start the service.

 ## Congratulations! you have now set up your micro-service locally!